If your dream is to get paid to write, you’re in luck.

 3) Poetry Foundation – $10 per line or $150 per page of prose

-4) Blue Mountain Arts – This greeting card company pays $300 for submissions perfect for greeting cards.
+4) Blue Mountain Arts – Accepts prose and poetry perfect for greeting cards.
+Pay varies.

-5) American Greetings – Submit poems, quotes or other content for greeting cards.
+5) American Greetings – Submit poems, quotes, and other content for greeting cards.
 Pay varies.

 7) Chicken Soup for the Soul – Pays $200 for inspirational, true-to-life personal stories or poems.